KathyReid/transformers-city-geelong-2018/transcript.md

 SLIDE: Level 4 - The knack of data https://kathyreid.github.io/transformers-city-geelong-2018/#/level4

 Using the learnings gleaned from GovHack, the City then participated in MAVHack in 2017, where the format was conducive to development over a longer timeframe.

+SLIDE: MAVhack

 The MAVhack format also allowed for more focussed development, using closed invitations rather than open invitations.

+This year, Geelong is participating again in MAVhack, with a focus on road maintenance and waste management.

 @TODO - Matt can you please add in something about MAVhack please?
 Some wording around it and why it sits at his maturity level.